 About Our Founders

-Julia Halprin Jackson’s work has appeared in Oracle Fine Arts Review, West Branch Wired, California Northern, Fourteen Hills, COLLAGE Magazine, Flatmancrooked, Sacramento News & Review, Fictionade, Catalyst and Spectrum, as well as selected anthologies.
-She has been awarded scholarships from the Tomales Bay Writer’s Workshops and the Bread Loaf Writer’s Conference and the Mendocino Coast Writers Conference, and is a graduate of UC Davis’ M.A. in Creative Writing program.
+Julia Halprin Jackson’s work has appeared in Oracle Fine Arts Review, West Branch Wired, California Northern, Fourteen Hills, and selected anthologies.
+She has been awarded scholarships from the Tomales Bay Writer’s Workshops, the Bread Loaf Writer’s Conference and the Mendocino Coast Writers Conference, and is a graduate of UC Davis’ master’s in Creative Writing program.
 Julia contributes to Washington Square, San Jose State University’s alumni magazine, and is at work on a novel set in Spain.

 Melinda Marks is a playwright, actor and director who has performed in thefor over 20 years.
 She holds a BA from UCSC in Theater with an emphasis in dramaturgy, an MA from San Jose State in .